-- a) Junior Riders may compete as Juniors until the end of the year in which they reach the age of 16. - b) Senior Riders Riders over the age of 16 who are not an Open Rider. - c) Open Riders Riders who have competed FEI or BD Para Silver or Bronze Championships in the previous 4 years and those that have been Overall Class Champion in the same class for 2 consecutive years at the RDA National Championships.
+- a) Junior Riders may compete as Juniors until the end of the year in which they reach the age of 16. - b) Senior Riders Riders over the age of 16 who are not an Open Rider. - c) Open Riders The open section is not age specific and is for all participants who have been RDA Class Champion for two years, compete in FEI, BD Para at silver level or above or are an independent rider with their own horse.

-2. Visually Impaired Riders
+Visually Impaired Riders

-- a) All visually impaired riders must be classified by British Blind Sport. - b) Riders who compete in the visually impaired classes must qualify at their Regional Qualifier prior to entry in National Championships. - c) Riders who compete in Grade 4 or 5 classes must qualify at their Regional Qualifying competition. - d) Riders may ride a circuit inside the arena on both reins, including a change of rein, prior to starting the test.
+- a) All visually impaired riders must be classified by British Blind Sport. - b) Riders who compete in the visually impaired classes must qualify at their Regional Qualifier prior to entry at the National Championships. - c) Riders who compete in Grade 4 or 5 classes must qualify at their Regional Qualifying competition. - d) Riders may ride a circuit inside the arena on both reins, including a change of rein, prior to starting the test.
 When the signal to commence the test is given riders may start the test from inside or outside the arena. - e) Riders may have eight callers outside the arena and one inside.
 The caller inside may only call the letters X, D or G. The inside caller may neither walk alongside the rider nor "instruct" them. - f) Riders are also allowed a commander in addition to the above. - g) Riders must provide and wear a white armband at all times to alert the judge, steward and other riders that they are visually impaired.